-Visit the following websites for more information on the DC Science Assessment and the Next Generation Science Standards (NGSS):
+Visit the following websites for more information on the Dynamic Learning Maps (DLM) Science Assessment and the Next Generation Science Standards (NGSS):

-- OSSE.DC.gov/science for information on the score reports for the DC Science Assessments. - Nextgenscience.org to learn more about the NGSS - NSTA.org/parents/ for resources and frequently asked questions and answers about the NGSS.
+- OSSE.DC.gov/science for information on the score reports, DC Science Assessments. - Nextgenscience.org to learn more about the NGSS - nsta.org/parent-q for resources and frequently asked questions about the NGSS.